Thinking about creating an ecourse? Here’s how to design an ecourse that delivers results…

 And if you’re wondering what online learning platform we use here, you’ll definitely want to check out AccessAlly – the WordPress plugin for Infusionsoft that my husband and I developed just for this purpose.

-You’ll find the link below, so check it out if you’re ready to kick your online teaching into high gear.
+Check it out if you’re ready to kick your online teaching into high gear.

 Now I’d love to know what online courses you’ve taken that have done a great job in ensuring you login, learn, and implement… what tricks did these courses use to keep you going?
 Leave a comment below and let me know!